 (2) Battery charge levels should be checked at intervals of 30 days or less with equipment turned ON and the battery charger turned OFF.
 Portable equipment with primary batteries such as EPIRBs and SARTs should be checked at the same intervals using methods recommended by the manufacturer.
 The results of battery checks should be recorded in the radio log.

+(3) The capacity of the radio batteries should be checked at intervals not exceeding 12 months when the ship is not at sea.
+One method of checking the capacity is to fully discharge and recharge the batteries using normal operation current over a period of 10 hours.
+Assessment of the charge condition can be made at any time, but it should be done without significant discharge of the battery when the ship is at sea.
+Another method could be to check the capacity by means of a battery tester, e.g. in connection with a radio survey.